 In June 2011, the FASB modified the presentation of comprehensive income in the financial statements.
 The revised standard requires an entity to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements and must be applied retrospectively.
-This standard eliminates the current option to report other comprehensive income and its components in the statement of changes in equity.
+This standard eliminates the former option to report other comprehensive income and its components in the statement of changes in equity.
 The revised standard does not change the items that must be reported in other comprehensive income or when an item of other comprehensive income must be reclassified to net income.
-Our adoption of the revised standard did not have an effect on our consolidated results of operations and financial position.
+The modification of the standard did not have an effect on our consolidated results of operations and financial position, when adopted on January 1, 2012.